Gwinnett County DUI Lawyers

 At a Gwinnett DUI license suspension hearing, the OSAH judge has a minimal role in deciding your case.
 The judge is bound by law to only look at certain statutory factors to determine whether those factors were met based on the evidence presented at the hearing.
 That is it.
 The judge does not look at your criminal or driver’s history.
 The judge is not concerned about your job, transportation issues with your children’s school or daycare, or any other hardship you may have if your license is suspended.
 The judge’s only role in a license suspension hearing is to determine if the following factors were met:

-How is the OSAH DUI license suspension hearing conducted?
+How is the OSAH DUI license suspension hearing conducted in my Gwinnett DUI case?

-What happens if I win the license suspension hearing?
+What happens if I win the license suspension hearing in my Gwinnett DUI case?

-Suppose the judge finds that one or more of the applicable statutory factors above were not met in your hearing.
-You win the license suspension hearing.
-In that case, the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action from your driver’s history (no administrative license suspension) and your driving privileges are reinstated pending the outcome of the criminal case.
+Suppose the judge finds that one or more of the applicable statutory factors above were not met in your hearing at your administrative license suspension hearing.
+You win!
+In that case, the judge will issue an order reversing the suspension action, transmit it to the Georgia Department of Driver Services, and then Georgia DDS will delete the license suspension action from your driver’s history (no administrative license suspension) and your driving privileges are reinstated pending the outcome of the DIU criminal case in Gwinnett County.
 This does not mean that the Gwinnett DUI criminal charges are being dismissed, but an OSAH hearing can be an excellent tool for our Gwinnett County DUI lawyers to gain an advantage in your Gwinnett DUI criminal case.

-What happens if I lose my license suspension hearing?
+What happens if I lose my license suspension hearing in my Gwinnett DUI case?

-Suppose at your hearing, the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt) at your license suspension hearing.
+Suppose at your license suspension hearing, the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt).
 In that case, the judge will issue an order affirming the license suspension action and transmit the order to the Georgia Department of Driver Services, which will then impose the license suspension.
-Again, your license may be suspended because the burden on the Gwinnett DUI officer is too low to meet in these hearings.
-However, our Gwinnett County DUI lawyers still may be able to gain an advantage in the Gwinnett Driving Under the Influence criminal case based on testimony from the license suspension hearing.
+Again, your license may be suspended because the burden on the Gwinnett DUI officer is low to meet in these hearings.
+However, our Gwinnett County DUI lawyers may still gain an advantage in the Gwinnett Driving Under the Influence criminal case based on testimony from the license suspension hearing.
 The decision can be appealed if the judge commits a ruling error.
 Also, if your Gwinnett DUI charge is reduced or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law.

 Can I handle the license suspension hearing in my Gwinnett DUI case, or should I hire Chestney & Sullivan’s Gwinnett County DUI Lawyers to represent me?